Now Hiring at Tanglewood and Blueberry Cove

 About Working at Tanglewood and Blueberry Cove

-Tanglewood & Blueberry Cove are centers for environmental education.
+Tanglewood & Blueberry Cove are centers for positive youth development, emphasizing discovering our connections to the natural world.
 That means not only do we teach children to respect the earth and their surroundings but that we also practice environmentally friendly methods of running our programs.

 Being a leader at Tanglewood and Blueberry Cove is not about blowing whistles and being “in charge.”
-It is about teaching and sharing and making sure kids learn that it is OK to be themselves because they are the innermost (and most important) part of their environment.
+It is about teaching, sharing, and supporting kids.

-Choosing to participate as staff or a volunteer in any University of Maine 4-H Learning Center program involves a commitment to living together with trust, honesty, and integrity.
-The development of a healthy and vital community is one of the most challenging and rewarding aspects of the Tanglewood and Blueberry Cove programs.
+Joining our staff team involves a commitment to living together with trust, honesty, and integrity.
+Fostering a healthy and vital community is one of the most challenging and rewarding aspects of being a part of our teams.

 Facilities

-While we do our best to make sure staff are comfortable while living at camp, our facilities are rustic and not what everyone’s used to.
-Be prepared to spend a lot of time outside exploring and playing with the young folks we work with.
+While we do our best to make sure you are comfortable while living at camp, our facilities are rustic and may not be what you’re used to.
+Be prepared to spend a lot of time outside exploring and playing with the young folks we work with, this includes spending a lot of the day on your feet and walking around with the campers.

 The Basics

-Everyone living in the camp gets their own living space in a shared cabin, which consists of your own bed, some shelves, and the surrounding area.
-It’s not much, but we encourage you to be creative and make it your own.
-The majority of our summer cabins are non-insulated, with screens rather than glass for windows, so at night it can sometimes be cold, but during the day the lack of windows can be very welcome!
+You will live in a shared cabin, which consists of an extra-long twin bed, shelves, and a dresser.
+It’s not much, and we encourage you to be creative and make it your own.
+You and your cabin co-leader share the space with up to 8 campers who sleep on bunk beds.
+Our summer cabins are non-insulated, with screens rather than glass for windows, so at night it can sometimes be cold, but during the day the lack of windows can be very welcome!
 Cabins for spring and fall staff are insulated, with glass windows, and a wood stove.
-However, there’s also no electricity in the sleeping cabins, so flashlights are a must.
+However, there’s also no electricity in any of the sleeping cabins, so flashlights are a must.

 The cabins are arranged into living units, each with a simple bathhouse.
 There is also a modern bathroom facility with showers and a staff-only bathhouse with extra showers and cubbies for you to store toiletries!